joshuarichards001/financial-freedom-rn/README.md

 A budgeting application built using React Native.

-- Based files are stored in src.
+- Base files (App, Home and Login) are stored in src.
 - Reusable components are stored in src/components.
-- Pages (also classed as components) are stored in src/pages.
+- Screen components are stored in src/pages.
 - Helper content is stored in src/helper.

 To run on your machine simply: